Counties 2 Kent

 Counties 2 Kent (formerly London 3 South East) is an English level 8 Rugby Union League involving club sides from Kent, East Sussex, West Sussex and the south-east London.
 The twelve teams play home and away matches from September to April.
 Following the RFU's Adult Competition Review, from season 2022–23 it adopted its current name Counties 2 Kent.

 Promoted teams move up to Counties 1 Kent.
 Relegated teams drop down to Counties 3 Kent.

+Teams for 2026-27

+Departing were champions Tonbridge Juddians II and runners-up Thanet Wanderers promoted to Counties 1 Kent while Vigo were relegated to Counties 3 Kent.

+Joining the league are Charlton Park and Cranbrook who were relegated from Counties 1 Kent Meanwhile Sittingbourne Counties 3 Kent (champions) and Tunbridge Wells II Counties 3 Kent (runners-up) Also join the league.